elastic/elasticsearch-py/docs/connection.rst

 * `capath` is the directory of a collection of CA's
 * `cadata` is either an ASCII string of one or more PEM-encoded certificates or a bytes-like object of DER-encoded certificates.

+Please note that the use of SSLContext is only available for Urllib3.

 .. autoclass:: Urllib3HttpConnection
    :members: